 World Cup Winning Grounds 2026 celebrates the pitches, stadiums, training grounds and people behind football’s biggest stage.
-Across all 16 World Cup host venues, SGL helps create the conditions for world-class pitch performance and unforgettable moments.
-Discover the expertise, technology and dedication behind the grounds where football history will be written.
+Across all 16 World Cup host venues, SGL supported the teams responsible for creating and maintaining the conditions for world-class pitch performance throughout the tournament.

 The World Cup is where the world comes together.
 Where nations dream, fans unite and unforgettable moments become part of football history.